v76s/Clarusway/Git/Project2/readme.txt

     Created a repository called Project2.
     Created 6 commits.
     Introduced remote repository to git.
-    Pushed our first code to Github.
+    Pushed our code to Github.